Does your child love reading nonfiction books?

 Visuals and images are far more attractive to kids than plain text.
 Look for non-fiction books that have interesting visuals or color combinations that are appealing enough to the eye.

 This slow transition into nonfiction reading can go a long way.
 Please keep in mind that children take their own time to make new habits.
 Make it a point to go slow and allow them the time to get used to this form of reading.
+And remember you can make it fun too!
+Invest in colourful personalised bookmarks on card and make reading games in order to boost the enjoyment of cracking open a new book and to encourage your child to keep reading.

 Writing an essay as a key to understanding